0-Gixty-0/Grupp-11-OOPP/README.md

 #### Why
 Even though LocationEntity couldnt really move because it had an ABody and therefore could not use the Interface of AMovableBody it could still use a AMovableBody object like a Ship, this is not how its intended and therefore we changed it to AImmovableBody

+---

+### TAS-23: Implement Tile Module
+Date of completion: 13/11/2023
+Completed by: Adam Kvarnsund

+#### What
+Creating a base structure for the tiles used in the game.
+This includes an abstraction of the general tile and two specific concrete implementations.
+Also implementing an attribute that says which tile the instance is.

+#### How
+The task was carried out with the help of a list of subtasks directly states in the issue o GitHub.
+The concrete implementations of the classes and their methods were constructed according to the UML diagram we created before the coding process.

+#### Why
+This particular task is necessary for the game to be able to display and for the player able to interact with the world.
+Tiles have their own texture which the world generator will be able to take into account when building a realistic map.

+#### Tutorial
+A tutorial is not needed in this state of the process.